Yan Gomes Player Props: Cubs vs. Mets

 Yan Gomes At The Plate

-- Gomes has a double, six home runs and three walks while hitting .292.
+- Gomes is hitting .292 with a double, six home runs and three walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.